 And then came the fun part.
 Actually choosing the ideas that fit our vision and use for each space.
 This took some thought.
 We wrote down what we wanted to do how we wanted to feel and what we wanted to get out of each area of our home.
 And, we now have Pinterest.
 Wow, do I love Pinterest.
 You can now browse the internet and pin your pictures and ideas on a board for each space.
 And that is what I ask you to do.

 Here is how to use the Home Organization Mapping System:

 Once you have some cool, inspiring ideas in mind, it is time to look at the budget.
 Now, there are plenty of places that offer great comparative pricing on anything.
-I always price match using Amazon and Home Depot and Lowe’s.
-I also love to visit my local hardware store with my vision pictures and they give me hands on care and ideas as well.
+I always price match using Amazon Home Depot and Lowe’s.
+I also love to visit my local hardware store with my vision pictures and they give me hands-on care and ideas as well.

 Next time I will talk about one of my favorite holidays-Valentines Day.
 How can we organize this holiday of love and share acts of kindness?
 Stay tuned…